Energy-Control-and-Optimization-Lab/Control-codesign-of-wave-energy-converters/README.md

 3. Singular Arc Solution
 An improved variant of SMC that modifies the sliding surface and control law to avoid singularities and reduce chattering.
 It introduces a correction term to ensure well-behaved dynamics even near the origin of the phase plane, making it more suitable for low-velocity operation.
+Each controller dynamically adjusts the PTO damping based on the system's velocity and estimated dynamics, aiming to synchronize the device motion with incoming wave excitation and maximize energy extraction.

 # 📈 The performance of each controller is compared based on: